koszeggy/KGySoft.Drawing.Tools/README.md

 ## Debugger Visualizers

-Imaging Tools is packed with several debugger visualizers for Visual Studio (compatible with all versions starting with Visual Studio 2008).
+Imaging Tools is packed with several debugger visualizers for Visual Studio (compatible with all versions starting with Visual Studio 2008, and supports even .NET Core 2.1 and newer projects).
 When a type is debugged in Visual Studio and there is a debugger visualizer installed for that type, then a magnifier icon appears that you can click to open the visualizer.

 ![Debugger Visualizer Usage](https://kgysoft.net/images/DebuggerVisualizerUsage.png)